 Curious about how mRNA vaccines and other types of COVID-19 vaccines can help you develop immunity to the COVID-19 virus?
 Understand how different technologies work with the immune system to provide protection.By Mayo Clinic Staff

-A coronavirus disease 2019 (COVID-19) vaccine can help you develop immunity to SARS-CoV-2, the virus that causes COVID-19, without getting ill.
-But how exactly do the different types of COVID-19 vaccines work?
+A coronavirus disease 2019 (COVID-19) vaccine can prevent you from getting COVID-19 or from becoming seriously ill or dying due to COVID-19.
+But how do the different types of COVID-19 vaccines work?

-Many COVID-19 vaccines involve a spikelike structure on the surface of the COVID-19 virus called an S protein.
-The S protein helps the virus get inside your cells and start an infection.
+Each COVID-19 vaccine causes the immune system to create antibodies to fight COVID-19.
+COVID-19 vaccines make use of a spikelike structure on the surface of the COVID-19 virus called an S protein.
+The S protein helps the COVID-19 virus get inside your cells and start an infection.

-Manufacturers around the world are working on different types of vaccines.
-The main types of COVID-19 vaccines currently available in the U.S. or in large-scale clinical trials include:
+The main types of COVID-19 vaccines currently available in the U.S. or being studied include:

 Messenger RNA (mRNA) vaccine.
-This type of vaccine uses genetically engineered mRNA to give your cells instructions for how to make a harmless piece of the S protein found on the surface of the COVID-19 virus.
+This type of vaccine uses genetically engineered mRNA to give your cells instructions for how to make the S protein found on the surface of the COVID-19 virus.
 After vaccination, your immune cells begin making the S protein pieces and displaying them on cell surfaces.
 This causes your body to create antibodies.
-If you become infected with the COVID-19 virus, these antibodies will fight the virus.
+If you later become infected with the COVID-19 virus, these antibodies will fight the virus.

-After the mRNA helps your cells make the protein pieces, the mRNA is immediately broken down.
+After delivering instructions, the mRNA is immediately broken down.
 It never enters the nucleus of your cells, where your DNA is kept.
 Both the Pfizer-BioNTech and the Moderna COVID-19 vaccines use mRNA.

 Vector vaccine.
-In this type of vaccine, genetic material from the COVID-19 virus is inserted into a different kind of weakened live virus, such as an adenovirus.
-The weakened virus (viral vector) serves as a delivery system.
+In this type of vaccine, genetic material from the COVID-19 virus is placed in a modified version of a different virus (viral vector).
 When the viral vector gets into your cells, it delivers genetic material from the COVID-19 virus that gives your cells instructions to make copies of the S protein.
 Once your cells display the S proteins on their surfaces, your immune system responds by creating antibodies and defensive white blood cells.
-If you become infected with the COVID-19 virus, the antibodies will fight the virus.
+If you later become infected with the COVID-19 virus, the antibodies will fight the virus.

 Viral vector vaccines can't cause you to become infected with the COVID-19 virus or the viral vector virus.
 Also, the genetic material that's delivered doesn't become part of your DNA.
 The Janssen/Johnson & Johnson COVID-19 vaccine is a vector vaccine.
-AstraZeneca and the University of Oxford are also working on a vector COVID-19 vaccine.
+AstraZeneca and the University of Oxford also have a vector COVID-19 vaccine.

 Novavax is working on a protein subunit COVID-19 vaccine.

 The U.S. Food and Drug Administration has given emergency use authorization to the Pfizer-BioNtech, Moderna and Janssen/Johnson & Johnson COVID-19 vaccines.
-However, the FDA and the Centers for Disease Control and Prevention have recommended a pause in distributing the Janssen/Johnson & Johnson vaccine due to rare blood clotting reactions in a small number of people who have gotten the vaccine.
+The FDA and the Centers for Disease Control and Prevention have recommended that use of the Janssen/Johnson & Johnson vaccine continue in the U.S. because the benefits outweigh the risks.
+If you are given this vaccine, you should be educated about the possible risks and symptoms of a blood clotting problem.
 More types of vaccines are expected to be authorized for use in the coming months.

 See more In-depth